Wario Land 4

 The debug level can be accessed with GameShark code 33000003 0002 and choosing the Entry Passage.
 Interestingly, Metroid Fusion uses Wario Land 4 blocks and crystals in its debug rooms, which is a not-so-subtle hint that it was built on the same engine.

-The stage itself is made of black blocks on a black background, making it difficult to see without changing the bg color.
-The regular blocks from this tileset is actually used in multiple levels to make the solid borders of the map and the dotted block being used for exits.
+The stage itself is made of black blocks on a black background, making it difficult to see without changing the background color.
+The regular block from this tileset is actually used in multiple levels to make the solid borders of the map, and the dotted block is used for exits.
 The music used is the same as the last level you visited.

 The first room has various types of terrain for basic engine testing, with platforms, ladders, slopes, climbable walls, water, spikes, and blocks.
 The first unusual feature in the room is a pair of pipes and yellow gems.
 The gems are switch-activated red gems with the wrong tiles, and the pipes lead to each other.
 Past this, the block of grey X tiles lead straight to the level select screen, a feature only used in boss levels.
 The yellow gems are the basic 10-coin blue gems with a different palette.
 The two blocks with a yellow tile in the corner were used to test blocks giving out coins.
 The third door in the room passes in front of Wario instead of behind him.
 The dotted blocks warp to each other.